 Security is first-class too.
-All multi-storey car parks have been awarded the industry-recognised Park Mark award.
+All official Manchester airport car parks have been awarded the industry-recognised Park Mark award.
 To be awarded the Park Mark, car parks have to undergo police inspection and offer modern security measures.
 Each car park has entry and exit barriers, CCTV, regular staff patrols and cars are parked undercover.

 Manchester airport Long Stay parking

 Manchester airport has two Long Stay car parks.
 One Manchester airport Long Stay car park serves Terminals 1 and 3, while the other serves Manchester airport Terminal 2.
 Both Long Stay car parks are close to the airport and run regular five-minute transfers around the clock.